 6. SPDR S&P 500 Fossil Fuel Reserves Free ETF

-If you’re looking to impact the environment with your hard-earned money, you can invest in companies that work to reduce the use of fossil fuels.
+If you’re looking to impact the environment with your hard-earned money, you can invest in companies that reduce fossil fuel use.
 By joining the SPDR S&P ETF, you can exclude all the companies with fossil fuel reserves in any form from your investment portfolio.

-Mind you, this would mean excluding all companies that use natural gas, crude oil, or coal, which leaves you with a narrow investing portfolio.
+This would mean excluding all companies that use natural gas, crude oil, or coal, leaving you with a narrow investing portfolio.
 However, the ETF has churned out around 4.5 percentage points in the last few years and has shown a notable performance in the sizeable blended market category.

-This means investing through ETF won’t only help you sleep better at night but will also provide profitable dividend yields of up to 1.4% annually.
+Investing through ETF will help you sleep better at night and provide profitable dividend yields of up to 1.4% annually.

 7. Nuveen ESG Large-Cap Value ETF